adventuremomblog

 Processing the Pain Alone

-I don’t have any daughters to share holiday traditions with the same sentiment.
-It’s just different with boys.
+I don’t have any daughters to share holiday traditions with, and it’s just different with boys.

 The Weight of the Holidays

-I feel the weight and tension each holiday.
+I feel the weight and tension each holiday season starting in November.
 I wrestle through a wave of emotions.
-I try to get as much done as possible when I have energy and can gain momentum when I can.
+I try to get as much done as possible when I have energy and gain momentum when I can.

-The reality is that my boys don’t notice the level of detail the way that a girl appreciates it anyway.
+The reality is that my boys don’t notice the level of detail in the same way that a girl appreciates the little things.

 I also recognize when I’m emotionally spent and just don’t want to.
-Somber moments tend to creep in during times that are supposed to be filled with joy.
+Somber moments tend to creep in during times meant to be filled with joy.

 I’m fortunate that I had a good relationship with my mom to mourn.
-It was more complex during my teenage years and I hate that I didn’t get to enjoy the sweet spot of friendship very long with her into adulthood.
+It was more complex during my teenage years, and I hate that I didn’t get to enjoy the sweet spot of friendship for very long during my adulthood.

 I also recognize that I’ve had longer with my mom than others in this club of sorts.

-If you’re reading this you’re most likely in the club of losing a loved one too and I’m sorry that you know that pain, no matter what age you were.
+If you’re reading this, you’re most likely in the club of losing a loved one, too, and I’m so sorry that you know that pain, no matter what age you were.

 A Gift of Empathy For Others